Investor's Guide

 Trapped Ion

 Individual atomic ions are suspended in electromagnetic fields and manipulated with precise lasers.
 The ion itself is the qubit — no fabrication required.
-Qubits are identical by nature.
+Qubits are identical by nature, eliminating manufacturing variation.

 Pros